brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-Typical descriptions of the NKT are quick to mention its fatal summer temperatures, its high altitude trailhead on the North Rim, and its 5,761 foot elevation gain that requires hikers to climb more than a vertical mile from the Colorado River.
+Typical descriptions of the NKT are quick to mention its fatal summer temperatures, its high altitude trailhead on the North Rim, and its 5,761 feet of elevation gain that require hikers to climb more than a vertical mile from the Colorado River.

 But the trail presents yet another challenge that, alas,